 When this feature is selected, the high beam headlights will activate/deactivate automatically under certain conditions.
 To make your selection, press the "Auto High Beams" button on the touchscreen and make your selection.
-Press the back arrow button on the touchscreen to return to the previous menu.
 Refer to "Automatic High Beam Headlamp Control - If Equipped" in "Understanding The Features Of Your Vehicle" for further information.